thecodeteam/training/docker-hackday/lab1-your-first-container/README.md

 2. Vagrant
 3. boot2docker

+(Sidenote: If you want to get into managing your apps in a more interesting way have a look at [Homebrew](http://brew.sh/) and [Homebrew Cask](http://caskroom.io/) for OS X, and [Chocolatey for Windows](https://chocolatey.org/packages/docker).)

 Run the following commands to validate that your boot2docker installation is correct and working:

 1. ```boot2docker init```